 If you like to explore cemetery’s when you visit somewhere, Bath has some interesting historical ones that feature some great nature too.
 Two worth mentioning are Locksbrook cemetery and Smallcombe Garden Cemetery.
 The former is found in Weston, and has been around since 1864 .
 The latter can be done as part of the Bath Skyline Walk, its by Widcombe Hill.
 Its been around since 1856.
 Both have been closed for new burials for quite some time.
 Both are noteworthy for their War Graves.
 Smallcombe Garden Cemetery in particular as it has Commonwealth graves from the First World War.
 There are several people of historical interest buried there too, you can look on the cemetery’s website to find information about them.

 Where to Eat in Bath

 As with most cities in England, Bath has several of the big chain restaurants.
 You can find a couple of Nando’s, a Pizza Express, Las Iguanas and many others here.
-A good smaller chain to try is Giraffe, which has a nice range of food and is child friendly.
+If you need a child friendly place quick then there is a Giraffe near the bus and train stations.

 For those interested in trying some of Bath independent eateries there are plenty of great options.

 Noodle Bath is one of my favourite places to eat.
 It does really great noodle soup especially, which as someone who has travelled around a lot of Southeast Asia I can definitely recommend.